Low Carbon Concrete Code

 Sample Residential Specifications

-Coming soon: The BAAQMD funded project included technical assistance for four Bay Area projects to specify low carbon concrete mixes.
-The project case studies will be written and posted here when ready.
+The BAAQMD funded project included technical assistance for four Bay Area projects to specify low carbon concrete mixes.
+Below are brief case study descriptions (PDF downloads).

 Questions & Comments